-Kindly note that we have put a lot of effort into researching the best books on Indian Constitution and Society subject and came out with a recommended list of top 10 best books.
-The table below contains the Name of these best books, their authors, publishers and an unbiased review of books on "Indian Constitution and Society" as well as links to the Amazon website to directly purchase these books.
+Kindly note that we have put a lot of effort into researching the best books on Indian Constitution subject and came out with a recommended list of best books.
+The table below contains the Name of these best books, their authors, publishers and an unbiased review of books on “Indian Constitution” as well as links to the Amazon website to directly purchase these books.
 As an Amazon Associate, we earn from qualifying purchases, but this does not impact our reviews, comparisons, and listing of these top books; the table serves as a ready reckoner list of these best books.

 |1.
 “The Constitution of India(Brief)” by Pranay Pillewan|

 |2.
 “Offend, Shock or Disturb: Free Speech Under the Indian Constitution” by Gautam Bhatia

 “Offend, Shock or Disturb: Free Speech Under the Indian Constitution” Book Review: This book is written for law students and people interested in learning about the indian constitution.
 This book explains topics like hate speech, film and online censorship, privacy and defamation and the contempt of court in detail.
 Other topics like sedition, obscenity and pornography, the nature of speech and the relationship between free speech and economic structure are also included in this book.
 This book also suggests possible pathways for the future.